sunn02/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

    P(A | B) = \frac{P(A) \times P(B | A)}{P(B)}
    \end{equation}

+Breaking down the equation:

+- P(A|B) = The probability of a successful lead in this *case*
+- P(A) = The overall probability of a lead being successful regardless of the conditions
+- P(B|A) = The probability of this being the *case* given a lead is successful
+- P(B) = The probability of this being the *case*

+The term *case* refers to the variables that can affect a lead being successful in Odoo.
+This can include variables such as the assigned Salesperson, the source of the lead, the language of the lead, and other historical and demographic data.

+Which variables are considered in this calculation can be :ref:`configured
+<lead_scoring/configuration>` to tailor the calculation to each business's needs.

 The probability of success of each opportunity is displayed on the opportunity form, and it updates automatically as the opportunity progresses through the CRM pipeline.